 Shakshouka.
 What a lovely sounding name.
 This dish, originating from the Mediterranean and Middle Eastern regions, is often prepared with poached eggs on top.
-But for our purposes simmered tofu works well.
-The superb blandness of it mimics the neutral taste of egg whites set against the pungent spices scattered through the red sauce.
+But for our purposes scrambled silken tofu works great.
+The superb blandness of it sprinkled with a little black salt mimics the neutral taste of egg whites set against the pungent spices scattered through the red sauce.

 Ranka gave a silent sign after lunch that day that indicated it was a success.
 So we will no doubt be repeating it.

 The day I made it there happened to be a lot of summer courgette in the pantry so it ended up in the recipe, however I’ve also tried it with fried aubergine/ eggplant which was super.
 Other vegetables that would work are broad beans or potatoes, or for a richer flavour skip the tofu and try soft goat or feta cheese sprinkled on top.

 1 teaspoon cumin seeds

 1 teaspoon caraway seeds